Sunday, December 4, 2016

 Through his policy he shall cause craft to prosper in his hand; and he shall magnify himself in his heart, and in [their] security shall he destroy many: he shall also stand up against the prince of princes; but he shall be broken without hand. -- Daniel 8:25, World English.

 In Daniel 8:25, we find one who is spoken of as the “prince [SAR] of princes”.
 This expression is almost universally in Protestant circles claimed to refer to Jesus, the Messiah.
-The expression “prince of princes” is actually just another way of saying “Lord of lords”; it describes Jesus as one who rules over others who are also princes/lords.
-(Revelation 17:14) While we believe that Jesus, in his prehuman existence, was already “lord” or “prince” over the angels as the archangel, this is evidently not what is meant that the expression “prince of princes” in Daniel 8:25.
+The expression “prince of princes” is simply another way of saying “Lord of lords”; it describes Jesus as one who rules over other princes/lords.
+(Revelation 17:14) While we believe that Jesus, in his prehuman existence, was already “lord” or “prince” over the angels as the archangel, this is evidently not what is meant by the expression “prince of princes” in Daniel 8:25.
 The typical prophecy of Psalm 72:11 states that all kings will bow down before the Messiah.
-Additionally, in Psalm 45:7, it is prophesied of Messiah that his God anoints him above his fellows.
+Additionally, in Psalm 45:7, it is prophesied that Messiah's God anoints him above his fellows.
 While “fellows” could refer to the angels, in view of Hebrews 1:9; 2:17-18, we believe that it refers to the seed of Abraham (Hebrews 2:16), who are such by faith in Jesus, who are made heirs in the Kingdom.
 (Galatians 3:29) Thus, we have evidence here that Prince Michael of Daniel 10:21 is Jesus, the Messiah.

-Additionally the angel had earlier spoken to Daniel using another word that carries practically same meaning as found in Daniel 10:21.
+Additionally, the angel had earlier spoken to Daniel using another word that carries practically the same meaning as found in Daniel 10:21.

 Messiah the Prince - Daniel 9:25,26